 Farm Forward believes that the power of faith just might be the factory farm’s most powerful new enemy.
 Our Faith in Food Initiative is the largest national effort to promote community-specific efforts to fight factory farming from a faith-based perspective.

 The Faith in Food Initiative activates spiritual leaders within faith communities and works with them to help their religious institutions find their own unique ways of joining us in the fight against factory farming.
-Rev. Dr. Christopher Carter is working with Farm Forward to do just that in the American black church.
+For example, Rev. Dr. Christopher Carter is working with Farm Forward to do just that in the American black church.

 Christopher is a United Methodist pastor and rising star in Black Theology.
 He joins Farm Forward as one of our two inaugural Faith in Food Fellows, along with Dr. David Clough whose CreatureKind project you can read about here.
 Christopher’s work explores the meaning of soul food within the African American community in the age of factory farming.
-He defines “soul food” as, “food that is prepared by black people who utilize the collective agricultural and culinary wisdom of our ancestors for the betterment of our communities.”
+He defines “soul food” as “food that is prepared by black people who utilize the collective agricultural and culinary wisdom of our ancestors for the betterment of our communities.”

 Christopher holds a seat on the steering committee for the prestigious Animals and Religion Group of the American Academy of Religion and is an Assistant Professor of Theology at the University of San Diego, a leading Roman Catholic university.
 We believe he is one of the most articulate new religious voices standing up for farmed animals in America today.